Adobe Fresco

 Adobe Fresco is a vector and raster graphics editor developed by Adobe primarily for digital painting.
 Originally designed for the Apple iPad with Pencil support, development for Adobe Fresco began in late 2019.
 Along with Creative Cloud, Fresco was released as part of CC 2019.

 History

 Adobe Fresco for iPad with Pencil support was first announced in November 2018, and was released in November 2019 as said in Adobe MAX 2019.

 The Adobe Fresco app has since been made free of charge to use, but it has a premium subscription that can be purchased separately or along with the Creative Cloud All Apps subscription.

+In 2022, Adobe Fresco was reviewed as an easy way to create art with sketching, painting, and watercolor on an iPad.

 Features

-The user interface contains different features including Live Brushes, basic photo editing, layering, and more.
+The user interface contains different features including Live and Vector Brushes, basic photo editing, layering, and more.
+It also offers Perspective grids and supports basic animation with motion tools introduced in 2021.
 The sidebars that are found at each edge of the screen contains a variety of tools to select, create, and manipulate objects or artworks in Fresco.
 These tools can be selected as following: drawing, typing, painting, reshaping, slicing and cutting, symbolism, moving and zooming, and sketching.